bug400/pyilper/INSTALL.md

      conda config --add channels bug400
      conda install pyilper

-This installs pyilper and all required Python runtime components.
+This installs pyILPER and all required Python runtime components.

 To update pyILPER and the Python runtime type: